Cultural Encounters at Sanyo-so: The Tale of Genji and Noh Theater

-[About 3 hours from Tokyo by Shinkansen + Limited Express] Visit Murakami City, Niigata Prefecture, to see the Machiya and historic folding screens and folk tools in the fall
+[About 3 hours from Tokyo by Shinkansen and Limited Express] Tour Murakami City, Niigata Prefecture, and admire traditional folding screens in autumn

 This service includes sponsored advertisements.

-What is the "Castle Town Murakami Machiya Folding Screen Festival"?
+What is the "Castle Town Murakami Machiya Byobu Festival"?

-The "Castle Town Murakami Machiya Folding Screen Festival" will be held in the old town where many machiya (traditional wooden houses and shops in Murakami) remain, and will exhibit folding screens and folk tools cherished by the people who live in the machiya, which will be open to the public free of charge.
-While appreciating the precious folding screens, you can also tour the inside of the machiya, which is an important part of daily life, stroll through the historical and atmospheric alleys of Murakami, and enjoy heartwarming interactions with the local residents.
+The "Castle Town Murakami Machiya Folding Screen Festival" will be held in the former townspeople's district, where many machiya (Murakami's traditional wooden houses and shops) remain, and will feature free exhibitions of folding screens and folk implements treasured by the people who live in the machiya.
+While admiring the precious folding screens, you can tour the inside of the machiya, which are an integral part of daily life, stroll through the historic alleys of Murakami, and enjoy heartwarming interactions with the local residents.

-The 24th Murakami Castle Town Machiya Folding Screen Festival
+The 25th Murakami Castle Town Folding Screen Festival

-*Please note that the event content may change or be canceled due to various reasons.
+*Please note that the event content may be changed or canceled due to various circumstances.

-Event period: September 15th (Sun) to October 15th (Tue), 2024 *Holidays vary depending on participating stores.
+Event period: Monday, September 15th, 2025 (national holiday) to Wednesday, October 15th, 2025 *Holidays vary depending on participating stores

-Venue: Murakami City, Niigata Prefecture, former townspeople's town area *Mainly around JR Murakami Station and Murakami City Hall
+Venue: Murakami City, Niigata Prefecture, former townspeople area *Mainly around JR Murakami Station and Murakami City Hall

 Admission: Free